Cloud Administrator

 Emerging Level

-Developing programs and configurations to be used in production environments.
-Contributes to research and development processes.
-Use programming and scripting languages to create automations, integrations, and customizations independently.
+• Use programming and scripting languages to create automations, integrations, and customizations independently

 Proficient Level

-Defining and driving forward a standard language and tools for others use it in the same manner.
+• Define and drive a standard language and tools for others use it in the same manner

 Developer Tools